Are we talking about the same thing?

 Learning something completely new is usually most difficult at the beginning.
 This is sometimes due to the fact that no recognition can take place due to a lack of thematic connecting points.
 In order to provide fertile ground here, visualizations and illustrations are ideal methods for generating such connecting points.
-Competently used visual material stimulates thinking.
-It stimulates both our memory and our imagination.
+Competently used visuals stimulate thinking by activating both our memory and imagination.
 After all, visually perceived things are access points to existing knowledge.
-As reading aids, they serve contextual orientation, the processing of new information, and thus promote the development of know-how.
+As for reading aids, they serve contextual orientation, the processing of new information, and thus promote the development of know-how.

-Illustrations do not always have to meet didactic requirements and can also enrich a topic as mood images for editorial purposes.
-In this case, they have a primarily emotional effect to generate the desired attention.
+Illustrations do not always have to meet didactic requirements.
+They can also enrich a topic as mood images for editorial purposes.
+Here, illustrations have a primarily emotional effect to generate the desired attention.
 For example, as a component of packaging design.

 Medical- and Surgical Visualization